The history and families of Turvey in Bedfordshire, England

 The beautiful lych gate was originally constructed in 1856 and was restored by Charles Lindsell in 1925.
 The inscription to the left is on a plaque inside the lych gate.
 Lych is an old English word for a corpse and the lych gate was originally a place where the burial party and ministers could await the deceased in inclement weather.

-On the right is the plaque on the lych gate.
+On the right is the wording from the plaque on the lych gate.

 This is a gorgeous box-hedge that grows around Chancery House and the East side of the churchyard.